hudochenkov/stylelint-order/rules/declaration-block-property-groups-structure/README.md

 **Don't configure `declaration-block-properties-order` separately, otherwise this rule will run twice.**

 Plugin will check empty lines between declaration _only_.
-However, “shared” comments ignored by plugin.
-“Shared” comment is a comment on the same line as declaration before this comment.
+However, shared-line comments ignored by plugin.
+Shared-line comment is a comment on the same line as declaration before this comment.

 Given: